 Social media and web monitoring tool Awario is a powerful research and reporting tool which monitors social networks, as well as the web at large, for mentions of your brand.
 Its analytics tools also help you identify leading influencers in your industry.

-Planning and collaboration
+Planning and collaboration tools

 There’s a fair bit of overlap between community management and content creation.
 Managers need to give their members content to engage with, particularly when the community is young, and members aren’t creating lots of user-generated content.
 You’ll also need an internal way to collaborate with your team of moderators and any other relevant parties.